 Why?
 There are a lot of reasons.
-I wouldn’t go so far as to say this was a self-fulfilling prophecy for bad ad decisions, as Umair does.
-(Note: this is worth a read by the way.
-A bit hostile but an interesting argument).
 But we’ve been part of some collective bad decision-making on where resources are being allocated.

 The interagency table is a fun place to be—ideas, plans, outcomes, budgets, all with the clients’ interests in mind.
-The results can be fantastic, especially when everyone is on-board.
+The results can be fantastic, especially when everyone is onboard.
 What is discouraging though is the reliance sometimes on the tried and true.
-I’ve sat across the table and heard the arguments/declarations that “engagement is dead,” or “engagement doesn’t really matter anymore.”
-“Let’s go for some more reach and frequency!”
+We’ve heard the arguments/declarations that “engagement is dead,” or “engagement doesn’t really matter anymore.”
+“Let’s go for more reach and frequency!”

 Facebook has made the move to shift algorithms to value posts that your audiences engage with their friends and family on.
-We have to shift our strategies right along with the algorithms.
+We must shift our strategies right along with the algorithms.
 So, what do we need to do now?
-A couple of ideas come to mind.

 First: rethink content and community management—monitoring just won’t do.
 Conversation matters especially as brands interact with fans.
-We have to change our mindset: from content that isn’t always on, to content that is always relevant…relevant enough to spark interaction within our audiences.
+We must change our mindset: from content that isn’t always on, to content that is always relevant enough to spark interaction within our audiences.
 Content won’t always be in our current comfort zones of short videos, blogs, photos or animated gifs.
 We’re going to have to stretch a little and consider content like live video as a key to community engagement.

 Let’s not pretend for a second that Twitter or Facebook or any other platform doesn’t want ad revenue and more of it.
 Ads still matter.
 We’re not going to escape impressions.
 However, there’s a shift now back to the roots of the major platforms to interaction.
 Their future depends on it and frankly so should ours.
 It’s time for us to make the right impression.